kubernetes/website/docs/admin/kube-proxy.md

 The Kubernetes network proxy runs on each node.
-This reflects services as defined in the Kubernetes API on each node and can do simple TCP,UDP stream forwarding or round robin TCP,UDP forwarding across a set of backends.
+This reflects services as defined in the Kubernetes API on each node and can do simple TCP, UDP stream forwarding or round robin TCP, UDP forwarding across a set of backends.
 Service cluster IPs and ports are currently found through Docker-links-compatible environment variables specifying ports opened by the service proxy.
 There is an optional addon that provides cluster DNS for these cluster IPs.
 The user must create a service